 Weatherization Program Agencies that perform work in buildings on Tribal Lands shall be certified as Lead-Safe Certified Renovation Firms by EPA.
-Agencies can become certified by applying with EPA online at www.epa.gov/lead/lead-renovationabatement-firm-certification-applying with EPA online at www.epa.gov/lead/lead-renovationabatement-firm-certification-application-or-update.
+Agencies can become certified by applying with EPA online at www.epa.gov/lead/lead-renovationabatement-firm-certificationapplication-or-update.
 Individual Lead-Safe Renovator certifications for each employed or contracted worker are valid on Tribal Lands.